South Main Arts District, Memphis

 The South Main Arts District in Memphis, Tennessee makes up the southern portion of Downtown Memphis.
 It is located along South Main Street and is within the South Main Street Historic District.

 Attractions

 Points of historical interest

-Two great points of historical interest in Memphis reside in this area.
+Many great points of historical interest in Memphis reside in this area.
 One is the National Civil Rights Museum.
-The other is the historic restaurant the Arcade, located on the south corner of South Main and G.E.
+The others include the Blues Hall of Fame and the historic restaurant the Arcade, located on the south corner of South Main and G.E.
 Patterson.
 It is the oldest coffee shop and one of the oldest family owned restaurants in Memphis.
 Elvis used to hang out at the Arcade and it has become a favorite among filmmakers; several movies have had scenes filmed at the diner-styled restaurant.

 Art Trolley tour

 On the last Friday of each month, an event called "Trolley Night" is put on by the South Main Association, as well as owners of the South Main businesses and art galleries.
 From 6-9 pm, this includes free MATA trolley service up and down Main Street, open art galleries, and longer hours for most area shops and restaurants.